/ Fayetteville Work Accident Lawyer

 No matter the setting or severity, every case deserves careful evaluation and swift legal action.

-When Workers’ Compensation Isn’t Enough in Fayetteville
+What Happens When Workers’ Comp Falls Short in Fayetteville

 While workers’ compensation is designed to address many injuries, it often fails to meet all your financial and personal needs, especially if your injury leads to long-term disability or affects your ability to resume normal employment.
 What many people don’t realize is that they may also have the opportunity to file a civil lawsuit against a negligent party in addition to their workers’ comp claim.